ThemeStation: Generating Theme-Aware 3D Assets from Few Exemplars: Experiments

 \subsubsection{Qualitative Results.}

-\textbf{For image-to-3D} comparison (\reffig{comparison_image_to_3d}), we can see that Shap-E, SyncDreamer, and OpenLRM suffer from lower quality with incomplete shape, blurry appearance, and multi-view inconsistency.
+For image-to-3D comparison (\reffig{comparison_image_to_3d}), we can see that Shap-E, SyncDreamer, and OpenLRM suffer from lower quality with incomplete shape, blurry appearance, and multi-view inconsistency.
 Results of Wonder3D and Magic123 can generate 3D consistent models with higher quality.
 However, Wonder3D still generates vague texture and incomplete shape,~\eg~the severed tail of the triceratops, and Magic123 has problems with oversaturation and oversmooth.
 All baseline methods lack delicate details, especially in novel views,~\eg~epidermal folds in the last line.
-In contrast, ours generates multi-view consistent 3D models with finer details in geometry and texture.

-\textbf{For 3D-to-3D} comparison (\reffig{comparison_3d_to_3d}), we can see that the baseline methods tend to randomly resize, repeat, or reorganize the input, which may produce weird results,~\eg~multi-head character and stump above treetop.
+In contrast, ours generates multi-view consistent 3D models with more details in geometry and texture.
+For 3D-to-3D comparison (\reffig{comparison_3d_to_3d}), we can see that the baseline methods tend to randomly resize, repeat, or reorganize the input, which may produce weird results,~\eg~multi-head character and stump above treetop.
 Due to their theme-unaware 3D representation learned from just a few exemplars, it is hard for them to preserve or even understand the semantics of the input 3D exemplars.
 Instead, our approach combines priors from input 3D exemplars and pre-trained T2I diffusion models, yielding diverse semantically meaningful 3D variations that exhibit significant modifications on content while thematically aligning with the input exemplars.